ricardobalk/ricardobalk.nl/src/blog/Website-via-Tor.md

 ---
 date: 2019-06-11 06:00:00 +00:00
-title: "Tor address for my website"
 excerpt: "Are you a Tor user?
 My website is available via Tor!"
 category: "personal"
 tags: ["website", "development", "geeky"]
 ---

+# Tor address for my website

 I am running my site on a Tor Hidden Service, commonly called the 'dark web'.
 Most people know Tor as software for illegal online activities.
 But instead of using Tor for illegal activities &mdash; it also has legitimate purposes.
 I am running this website on it, for those people who prefer a high level of privacy.